sailingfree/NMEA2000_ais_wifi_gw/README.md

 All the code was developed using Visual Studio Code and PlatformIO for the ESP32.
 I know the code isn't that tidy, but I was interested in getting a working baseline to actually use on my boat for starters.
 This has npw been in use for several years and still proves reliable.

 Another project (NMEA2000_engine_electrical_nodemcu_32s) has the engine RPM and battery monitors.
-These have been moved from this project so the code is clearner and does not try to be too general with lots of conditional compilation or software switches.
+These have been moved from this project so the code is cleaner and does not try to be too general with lots of conditional compilation or software switches.